elastisys/terms/terms-of-service.md

 **SERVICE(S)** means the managed service(s) offered by Elastisys under the Agreement as described in the appendices to these Terms (including Elastisys Compliant Kubernetes platform for running containerized applications and additional services).

-**SERVICE ACCESS POINTS** means the access points for the Service(s) made available to the Customer.
+**SERVICE ENDPOINT(S)** means the API or UI endpoints for the Service(s) made available to the Customer.
-The Service specific appendices set forth the Services Access Points for each provided Service.
+The Service specific appendices set forth the Services Endpoints for each provided Service.

 **SERVICE FEE** means the periodic fee for the Services (yearly or monthly) and the aggregated hourly fees for Professional Services, to be paid by the Customer to Elastisys.